Mar Jayega Tu: These Gully Boy Memes Have Us Laughing Hard

 2018 was one prosperous year for Ranveer Singh.
 With Padmaavat, Ranveer Singh showcased his class acting and with Simmba he flaunted his entertainer side and won everyone's hearts.
 And he is all set to do it again!
 A few days ago, the trailer of Gully Boy hit the internet and it has been receiving immense love from the netizens.
 In the trailer, Ranveer can be seen showcasing a plethora of emotions and we just can't wait for this film.

-Having said that, fans are also sharing Gully Boy memes on Twitter and it's every bit hilarious.
+Having said that, fans are also sharing Gully Boy memes on Twitter and they are every bit hilarious.
 Especially, the particular scene from Gully Boy trailer, featuring Alia Bhatt, in which she says 'Marr Jayega Tu' has become a butt of jokes.
 Check it out.

 New Warning 😁@RanveerOfficial @aliaa08 @FarOutAkhtar #GullyBoy #GullyBoyTrailer pic.twitter.com/6KOYJI9AAI— SAHIL SAH 💥 (@MrSahilSah) January 11, 2019